-Jobs data, trade progress boost S&P, Nasdaq to records
+S&P 500, Nasdaq set records on jobs data, trade headway

 The strong jobs number helped overshadow a report that showed the manufacturing sector contracted for a third straight month.

-Along with the S&P’s new high, the Nasdaq topped its July intraday record after both indexes closed out October with their best monthly performance since June as quarterly earnings have come in stronger than anticipated and U.S.-China trade rhetoric has appeared productive.
+Along with the S&P’s new high, the Nasdaq eclipsed its July closing record.
+The S&P has climbed for four straight weeks, its longest streak since February, while the Nasdaq has gained in five straight weeks as quarterly earnings have come in stronger than anticipated and U.S.-China trade rhetoric has appeared to be productive.
+The Dow sits less than 12 points from a closing record.

-Prior to the jobs report, sentiment was supported by data showing China manufacturing activity unexpectedly expanded in October, easing concerns about a slowdown in demand from the world’s second-largest economy as a result of U.S. tariffs.
+Before the jobs report, sentiment was supported by data showing China manufacturing activity unexpectedly expanded in October, easing concerns about a slowdown in demand from the world’s second-largest economy as a result of U.S. tariffs.

 U.S.-China trade news remained supportive for stocks, as Beijing’s state-media Xinhua News Agency reported the two countries have “reached consensus on principles.”
-Earlier, U.S. Commerce Secretary Wilbur Ross said the “phase one” trade pact with China appeared in good shape.
+Earlier, U.S. Commerce Secretary Wilbur Ross said the “phase one” trade pact with China appeared to be in good shape.

 About 76% of the 356 S&P 500 companies that have reported so far have beaten profit estimates, according to Refinitiv data.